rvaiya/keyd/README.md

 ## Packages

-Third party packages for the some distributions also exist.
-If you wish to add yours to the list please file a PR.
-These are kindly maintained by community members, no personal responsibility is taken for them.
+Binary packages for some distributions exist.
+These are kindly maintained by community members; the keyd developers do not take responsibility for them.
+If you wish to add yours below, please open a PR.

 ### Alpine Linux